PaddleHQ/repo-file-sync-action/README.md

 ### Delete orphaned files

 With the `deleteOrphaned` option you can choose to delete files in the target repository if they are deleted in the source repository.
-The option defaults to `false` and only works when [syncing entire directories](#sync-entire-directories):
+The option defaults to `false` works either when [syncing entire directories](#sync-entire-directories), or specific
+files:

 ```yml
 user/repo: